 The thunderstorm lasted about 2 hours, in which we hung out in the tent and ate our lunch and all of our snacks, and then we got to explore the southwest side of Cecile Lake for a bit before heading to bed early.
 I feel like the best sunsets come after a thunderstorm…. but there was no spectacular sunset this evening.

-Day 3: Cecil Lake to Minaret Lake to Devils Postpile
+Day 3: Cecil Lake Hike to Minaret Lake to Devils Postpile

-We woke up for sunrise at 5 am and caught an incredible alpenglow on the Minarets, headed back to camp for morning coffee/milk tea, packed up, and started to head down.
+We woke up for sunrise at 5 am and caught an incredible alpenglow on the Minarets, headed back to camp for morning coffee/milk tea, packed up, and started to head down towards Minaret Lake.

-The hike down to Minaret Lake takes a little bit of route finding at the beginning as well, but once you drop down to connect to the Minaret Creek Trail, it’s all easy downhill on a dirt trail.
+The hike down to Minaret Lake takes a little bit of route finding at the beginning as well, but once you drop down to connect to the Minaret Creek Trail, it’s all easy downhill on an established dirt hiking trail.